 All of the good that comes with the legalization of cannabis, including benefits to our health, environment, and economy, starts with the farmer.
-Cannabull is first and foremost a company founded to help farmers and cultivators tackle a wide range of challenges.
+Cannabull was founded to help farmers and cultivators tackle a wide range of challenges.
 We partnered with Dan James of Bosmere Farms in Monroe, Oregon to design and engineer our flagship product, the Cannabag, as well as our shell liners and larger CropCases.
-Our agricultural bags identify and address the shortcomings of current market solutions for farmers to handle, dry, store, and transport flower.
+Our agricultural bags address the shortcomings of current market solutions for farmers to handle, dry, store, and transport biomass.
 We leveraged our decades of experience in packaging and supply chain management to create a superior product.
 The Cannabag and CropCase prototypes have since been peer-reviewed and validated by processors, handlers, and farmers across the country.

 Cannabull is committed to sourcing packaging and promoting products that reduce our carbon footprint and ultimately support a new circular economy.
 Today’s wasteful linear model of produce, use, and dispose is not sustainable long-term.
 Most of the packaging that we produce globally is not recycled or reused, but instead ends up in our landfills or oceans.
 In contrast, a circular economy keeps materials in the economy for as long as possible, reducing the need for new inputs and, in turn, the overall consumption of natural resources.